Inzaniak/sd-webui-ranbooru/README.md

 - **Send to controlnet**: This sends the first image of the batch to the controlnet.
 (Requires a dummy image selected inside the controlnet panel)
 - **Denoising Strength**: This is the strength of the denoising filter.
 The higher the value, the more the picture will change from the original.
 - **Use last image as img2img** This uses the same picture for all the img2img generations in the same batch.
+- **Crop Center**: This crops the parsed images to the center before processing.
+This is useful if you want to keep the width/height you set.
+- **Use Deepbooru**: This uses the Deepbooru Model to get the tags from the random image, instead of the existing ones.
+This is useful if you want to get more tags from the image.
 - **Use tags_search.txt**: This uses the tags from the specified file in the scripts folder.
 This is useful if you want to use a specific set of tags.
 - **Choose tags_search.txt**: This is the file to use with the tags_search.txt option.
 You can add new files in the stable-diffusion-webui\scripts\ranbooru folder.
 - **Use tags_remove.txt**: This removes the tags from the specified file in the scripts folder.
 This is useful if you want to remove a specific set of tags.